Elena Baltacha: 2013

 Baltacha's first tournament back after surgery was a $25k tournament in Pelham, Alabama, where she was a direct entrant into the main draw.
 She withdrew against Sharon Fichman in round one.

 An illness to Heather Watson meant that Baltacha made British Fed Cup World Group II play-off team to face Argentina.
 Baltacha replaced Johanna Konta to play one of the singles rubbers on the final day of the play-off.
 Laura Robson's defeat in the third rubber meant that Baltacha had to gain a victory over María Irigoyen.
 Baltacha lost in three sets, meaning that Great Britain would have to return to the Europe/Africa Group and attempt to qualify again next February.

 Baltacha was handed a wildcard at the Brussels Open a week before Roland Garros.
-In the first round she surprisingly defeated Stefanie Vögele but lost to the seventh seeded Varvara Lepchenko in straight sets.
+In the first round, she surprisingly defeated Stefanie Vögele but lost to the seventh seeded Varvara Lepchenko, in straight sets.
 At the French Open, Baltacha used her protected rankings points to earn a place in the first round.
 She was beaten in straight sets by Marina Erakovic.
 Following this defeat, Baltacha was handed a wildcard to play at the Nottingham Trophy, an ITF event in Nottingham, but again lost in the first round to sixth seed Vesna Dolonc.

-Baltacha reached her first final of 2013 at the Nottingham Challenge following an impressive straight-set victory over Italian Nastassja Burnett in the semifinals.
+Baltacha reached her first final of 2013 at the Nottingham Challenge following an impressive straight-sets victory over Italian Nastassja Burnett in the semifinals.
 She then beat the seventh seed Tadeja Majerič in the final in straight sets coming from behind in the first 2–5 down to claim her third title at Nottingham.
 Baltacha followed this success with a victory in the first round of the Birmingham Classic against Czech qualifier Kristýna Plíšková.
 Baltacha was eliminated in the second round by Maria Kirilenko.

 Baltacha retired from professional tennis in November 2013.